-Showing 1 - 1 of 1 post found matching keyword: coweta
+Showing 1 - 2 of 2 posts found matching keyword: coweta

 I received a letter from my local county Voter Registration office this weekend informing me that my registration had been denied because I was a convicted felon.
 Oh, well.
 I wasn't really planning on voting anyway.
 My only problem with this news was that I'm not a convicted felon.